Best of Peruvian cuisine in our Trekking tours to Machu Pichu

 Roasted Chicken served with french fries and salad.
 Pollo a la Brasa is the most famous Peruvian dish.
 You will find a Polleria (roasted chicken restaurant) anywhere you go.
 We recommend visiting a local restaurant instead of having it in a tourist restaurant to enjoy this delicacy.
 Every 3rd Sunday of July is the national day of Pollo a la Brasa in Peru.

 Cusco is a perfect place to enjoy Pollo a la Brasa since all local restaurants are just a few minutes away from the city center.
 The dish is so typical and embedded in Peruvian culture that it even has its own day of the year: 16 July is celebrated as the “Dia del Pollo a la Brasa.”

 Antichos are chicken or beef skewers, typical Peruvian street food.
-You can find it in a tourist restaurants, especially in Custom, The Sacred Valley, and Machu Picchu Pueblo.
+You can find it in tourist restaurants, especially in Custom, The Sacred Valley, and Machu Picchu Pueblo.

-If you prefer to have an authentic experience, we recommend trying the Anticuchos In Cusco at night.
+If you prefer an authentic experience, we recommend trying the Anticuchos In Cusco at night.
 You will find in the corners of the most famous streets like Avenida el Sol, you can choose between chicken or beef, and If you feel more adventurous, you can go for beef heart or liver.

-You can also add mushrooms or choose toppings you prefer.
+You can also add mushrooms or choose the toppings you prefer.
 Chinese food restaurants are all over Peru, and you will find them easily with the name “CHIFA.”

-We recommend trying Alpaca meat in Cusco, Sacred valley, or Aguas Calientes; many local restaurants offer grilled alpaca.
+We recommend trying Alpaca meat in Cusco, Sacred Valley, or Aguas Calientes; many local restaurants offer grilled alpaca.

 Peruvian Food FAQs